nonoesp/folio-scss/README.md

 # core-scss

-This repository contains my Core SCSS stylesheets.
-The following guidelines are a reminder from [Harry Roberts](docs/csswizardry-namespaces.md) of the naming convention which this project intends to stick to.
+This repository contains a set of sass stylesheets with elements and tools that intend to be reusable.
+The file structure is inspired by [inuitcss](https://github.com/inuitcss/inuitcss), and the following guidelines are a reminder from [Harry Roberts](docs/csswizardry-namespaces.md) of the naming convention which this project intends to stick to.

 The Namespaces
 --------------